 CBD oil can really help dogs with CCDS, but it can only be prescribed by a Vet to animals in the UK.

-Omega 3 fatty acids, especially DHA have been shown to improve canine cognitive function and increase levels of phosphatidylserine.
+Omega 3 supplements for dogs, especially DHA have been shown to improve canine cognitive function and increase levels of phosphatidylserine.
 One such supplement is our Holistic Doggie Omega.

 Phosphatidylserine is a natural phospholipid and brain nutrient with a wide ranging effect on brain function.